hannahchen0709/PTA.-BOT/README.md

 ```
 ### -Main.cpp

 By Connecting with two servers and setting up two sockets successfully , PTA.BOT will greets user and demonstrates the motion of exercise-One.
-And then, the robot communicate with two servers via sending and receiving data.
+When user doing the exercise, PTA.BOT can encourage the user during ones doing the exercise.
+After the user finishing exercise-One, the robot will communicate with two servers to send and receive data.
 Those data will save to resultFromCNN.
-Meanwhile, the user is doing exercise-One.
-Therefore, PTA.BOT can encourage the user.
-After finishing exercise-One, PTA.BOT can make a decision of getUpdatedlevel() for next motion.
+Therefore, PTA.BOT can make a decision of getUpdatedlevel() for next motion.
 The processes of second and third motion are as well as the first one.
 Lastly, there has an end of section.
 ```
   controller->createSocketWithServers(fd,fd2,g);
   controller->textToSpeechGreeting();